Amanda Tao

 flute

-Amanda Tao grew up in Sydney, where she completed performance diplomas in both piano and flute while still in high school, and in 2019 she attended William Bennett’s International Flute Summer School in England.
-She is currently a final year Law and Music student at the Australian National University, where she studied classical flute under Sally Walker.
+Amanda Tao grew up in Sydney, where she completed performance diplomas in both flute and piano and was accepted as a performer into William Bennett’s International Flute Summer School in England while still in highschool.
+She is currently a final year Music and Law student at the Australian National University, where she studied flute, piccolo and baroque flute under Dr Sally Walker.

-Her performance experience ranges from early music and classical to contemporary genres, and she has made appearances with the ANU Orchestra and Royal Military College Duntroon Band.
-Her numerous awards include the 2023 Friends of the School of Music Chamber Music Competition and 2023 NSW Flute Society Open Competition, as well as the Leonard and Margaret Doman Undergraduate Scholarship for Flute.
+Her performance experience ranges from early music to collaborations with living composers.
+She has performed as Principal flute and piccoloist with the ANU Orchestra and as a guest with the Royal Military College Band, Duntroon.
+Her awards include the Leonard and Margaret Doman Undergraduate Scholarship for Flute and prize- winter in the 2023 Friends of the School of Music Chamber Music Competition and the 2023 NSW Flute Society Open Competition.

-Amanda is looking forward to performing with the Kingsland Fellows in 2026 and she plans to hold an intercultural celebration with previous Fellows of music learnt during exchange.
+Amanda is looking forward to performing with the Kingsland Fellows in 2026 and she plans to hold a further intercultural celebration with previous Fellows.

 Image: Arianne Schlumpp